Current Research Degree Students

 Any queries related to course delivery or assessment should be directed to the PgCert Office in Room AB102, Administration Building, Schoolhill.
 You can also contact the PgCert Office on 01224 262301 or email email@example.com.

-For students commencing in October 2014, Module 1 will be delivered from 24 to 28 November 2014 and attendance is mandatory for all research degree students.
+For students commencing in October 2016, the Graduate School Induction Programme will be held on 6-7 October 2016.
+Module 1 will be delivered from 21-25 November 2016 and attendance is mandatory for all research degree students.

 Future Delivery of Module 1

-For students commencing in February 2015, the Graduate School Induction Programme will be held around mid February 2015.
-Module 1 will be delivered around mid March 2015 and attendance is mandatory for all research degree students.
+For students commencing in February 2017, the Graduate School Induction Programme will be held in February 2017 (date to be confirmed).
+Module 1 will be delivered in March 2017 (date to be confirmed) and attendance is mandatory for all research degree students.

 Research Governance and Ethics

-As part of the registration (RDR) application process, ALL research students must consider ethical issues.
+As part of the Research Degree Registration (RDR) application process, all research students must consider ethical issues.

-This includes completion of the Research Ethics: Student and Supervisor Appraisal (RESSA) Form (pdf) which is appended to the Research Degree Registration (RDR) Form (word doc) and must be approved by the Research Institute/School/Centre before submission to the appropriate Graduate School Board via the Research Degrees Office.
+This includes completion of the Research Ethics: Student and Supervisor Appraisal (RESSA) Form (PDF 379KB) which is appended to the Research Degree Registration (RDR) Form (DOC 123KB) and must be approved by the Dean of Faculty (or nominee)/School/Centre before submission to the appropriate Graduate School Board via the Research Degrees Office.
 In addition to this, students should consider ethical issues on an ongoing basis, for example, at the annual monitoring or transfer stage.

 Registering for a Research Degree - Process Explained